-The Blind Pension program was established in 1921 and is financed entirely by state funds.
+The Blind Pension program was established by Missouri statute in 1921.
 This program provides assistance for blind persons who do not qualify under the Supplemental Aid to the Blind law and who are not eligible for Supplemental Security Income benefits.
-Each eligible person receives a monthly cash grant of $718, as well as state funded MO HealthNet coverage.
+Each eligible person receives a monthly cash grant, as well as MO HealthNet coverage.
 Refer to the Aged, Blind, and Disabled Program Descriptions chart for the current cash grant amount.

 Who Is Eligible?